XRVinh/Forge-Viewer-Mobile-Sensor/README.md

 ## Description

-This harness mainly for test data from mobile sensors by JavaScripter
+This harness is mainly for test data from mobile sensors by JavaScripter

 ## Setup